Thesergioandres/Adaptive_HashMap_Cli/README.md

 ### Chosen License
 This repository is released under a **dual-purpose license**:

-- **GPLv3** — for anyone reusing code in other open-source projects.
+- **GPLv3**: for anyone reusing code in other open-source projects.
   GPL ensures derivatives must also remain open, preventing closed-source commercial use without permission.
-- **Commercial / production use** — requires explicit written consent from the author.
+- **Commercial / production use**: requires explicit written consent from the author.

 ### Copyright Notice